DEFRA/sroc-service-team/releasing/tcm.md

 ### Confirm release successful

 Create an email with approximately the following format and send to **SM-Defra-Change Management**.
-In `CC` add web-ops lead plus from the SROC team
+In `CC` add web-ops lead plus from the Charging Module team

 - project manager
 - test manager